Bills Digest No. 18, 2024-25

 Amendments to AML/CTF program requirements in light of new reporting structure

 Schedule 1 of the Bill replaces current Part 7 of the AML/CTF Act (which outlines AML/CTF program requirements), replacing it with ‘outcomes-focused obligations’ (EM, p.
 3).
 Current Division 2 of Part 7 of the AML/CTF Act requires reporting entities to have an AML/CTF program before commencing designated services.
-Schedule 1 (item 30) repeals Part 7 of the Act, replacing it with proposed Part 1A (item 24 of Schedule 1) which outlines reporting entity requirements for creating and implementing AML/CTF programs.
+Schedule 1 (item 30) repeals Part 7 of the Act, replacing it with proposed Part 1A (item 24 of Schedule 1, consisting of proposed sections 26A to 26V) which outlines reporting entity requirements for creating and implementing AML/CTF programs.

 The governing body of a reporting entity will also have specific obligations to ensure compliance with AML/CTF programs, in accordance with proposed section 26H.
-‘Governing body’ is newly defined in section 5 (item 8) as being an individual (if the reporting entity is an individual) otherwise referring to the individual, or group of individuals, with primary responsibility for the governance, strategic management and executive decisions of the reporting entity (EM, p.
+‘Governing body’ is newly defined in section 5 (item 8 of Schedule 1) as being an individual, or group of individuals, with primary responsibility for the governance, strategic management and executive decisions of the reporting entity (EM, p.
 27).

 Inclusion of ‘higher-risk professionals’